Living wage foundation rate updated at the bottom of the blog

 How does PayCaptain help?

-PayCaptain’s technology enables bespoke reports to be created with live data on any field in the system.
+PayCaptain’s payroll software and AI powered technology let employers create bespoke reports with live data on any field in the system.
 Reports can be simple multi-column or grouped into areas such as department, location or job title.
 Comparisons can be made against other reports and filters can be applied to condense data or look backwards or forwards in time.

-Dashboards can also be built, amalgamating report summaries into a graphical representation to quickly analyse data.
+Report dashboards can also be built, combining report summaries into a graphical representation to quickly analyse data.
 These reports and dashboards can be built by the client themselves or with assistance from the expert team at PayCaptain.

-PayCaptain can also help businesses when the rates change annually by automatically updating them and applying London weighting where applicable.
+PayCaptain's HMRC recognised payroll software also helps businesses when the Lining Wage Foundation rates change annually by automatically updating them and applying London weighting to employees salaries where applicable.

 In summary, the Living Wage Foundation plays an important role in promoting the real Living Wage in the UK.
-By encouraging employers to pay their workers a living wage, it aims to reduce in-work poverty and create a more equitable society.
+By encouraging employers to pay their workers the Living Wage Foundation hourly rate, it aims to reduce in-work poverty and create a more equitable society.
 Its success in encouraging over 12,000 UK employers to become living wage employers is a testament to the importance of its work.